Credit Union vs. Bank: 8 Key Differences

 Winner: Credit unions

 So far, it may sound like credit unions are a no-brainer.
 But they do have their shortcomings, a major one of which is rewards.
-While credit unions can offer better interest rates on accounts, lower or no fees, and better loans, banks typically offer better rewards programs — an easy way to make money just by opening an account or buying groceries.
+While credit unions can offer better interest rates on accounts, lower or no fees, and better loans, banks offer better rewards programs — an easy way to make money just by opening an account or buying groceries.

 Bank credit cards, for example, are more likely to offer rewards points and cash back, while bank accounts often come with sign-up bonuses.
 In general, credit unions lack such options.